deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Hoeff stopped lining up his swing.
 He paused, then wound up and whacked the ball firmly down the fairway.

 “I think I should warn you of the consequences of that, Gabe.
-Firstly, and immediately, you will almost certainly earn the ire of Ambassador Rockafeller.
+Firstly, and immediately, you will almost certainly earn the ire of Ambassador Rockefeller.
 Secondly, that will more or less bring our training work with JETS teams on Akyawentuo to a dead stop, because I am the registered agent for arms traveling across the Array.
 Are you *sure* you’ve thought this through?”

 *“Ciertamente.* You know me.”

 “I do.
 I happen to like you a lot, for whatever fuckin’ reason.
 You’re a good man.
 And I don’t want to see you do something that won’t go well for you.
 Now don’t get me wrong,” he offered immediately, “I’m *all about* doing the right thing, even if it sucks doing it.
 So if you think this is your hill to die on, by all means, do.
 But everything we choose has consequences, man.”

 Hoeff’s expression was mild.
 Almost friendly.
 But that, right there, made Gabe *certain.* Hoeff was a man who could shut off his remorse like a switch.
-Gab had never seen it in him before, but he was seeing it now.
+Gabe had never seen it in him before, but he was seeing it now.

 That was also the moment he knew he was about to set some very unfortunate things into motion.
 But there was a principle at stake here, and old men near the ends of their careers could afford a little principle.